flutter/website/src/content/app-architecture/cookbook/sql.md

 }
 ```

-Note that the column id is set as primary key and autoincrement, this means that each newly inserted item will be assigned a new value for the id column.
+Note that the column `id` is set as `primary key` and `autoincrement`,
+this means that each newly inserted item
+will be assigned a new value for the `id` column.

-The insert method creates a new ToDo item in the database, and returns a newly created Todo instance.
-The id is generated as mentioned before.
+The `insert()` method creates a new ToDo item in the database,
+and returns a newly created Todo instance.
+The `id` is generated as mentioned before.

 <?code-excerpt "lib/data/services/database_service.dart (Insert)"?>
 ```dart